 Good Waffles, Low Price

 This is pretty much the main selling point for the Cuisinart Round Classic.
-For just $30 you get classic style waffles that nearly match the quality of those made in machines that can cost over $100 more.
+For not much money, you get classic style waffles that nearly match the quality of those made in machines that can cost triple.
 The shade knob also adds a huge level of functionality over other makers in the same price range, allowing you to manage the outer crust's level of crispiness.

 Unfortunately, you do have to make some sacrifices to obtain the Cuisinart Round Classic inexpensive waffles.